shahalpk/tumblr-theme-bootstrap/README.md

 This is a Tumblr theme I wrote using Twitter's Bootstrap 3.
 This theme is still a work in progress, so feel free to offer suggestions.
-I wrote this theme to accomodate a mixture of longer text articles, photos, and embed code samples while maintaing a clean, modern look.
+I wrote this theme to accomodate a mixture of longer text articles, photos, and embeded code samples while maintaing a clean, modern look.
 There are a few CSS 3 effects in use, but they all degrade nicely.
 It is written to work well on large screens (desktops) as well as smaller devices (tablets and large phones).